aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_Quicksight_Deployment_Manual.md

 - Log into the AWS Management Console and access the AWS Cloud9 service.
 - Click on "Create environment" and enter "cdk-deployment-env" as the name for your new environment.
-Select "Amazon Linux 2" as the platform and choose an instance type (e.g., m5.xlarge for optimal performance).
+Select **"Ubuntu Server 22.04 LTS"** as the platform and choose an instance type (e.g., m5.xlarge for optimal performance).
 - Configure additional settings such as VPC and subnet if necessary, ideally selecting us-east-1d for the subnet.

 Once configured, launch the environment by clicking on "Create environment".